ntu-aris/caric/index.md

   <figcaption>CARIC software package can simulate UAV dynamics, physical collisions, camera-FOV-based instance detection, and line-of-sight-only communications</figcaption>
 </div>

-# 3. How to particate?
+# 3. How to participate?

 ## 3.1.
 Procedure

-If you are interested please join the challenge.
+We welcome all who are interested to join the challenge.
 The procedure is as follows:

-* Sign up for the challenge via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfpaBQUJmdi6etYXH5t0bj7R-TWuU_11-lUlEfKzcUrz9Cdyw/viewform).
+* Sign up via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfpaBQUJmdi6etYXH5t0bj7R-TWuU_11-lUlEfKzcUrz9Cdyw/viewform).

-* Read through the description of CARIC software stacks in the the remaining of this website.
+* Read through the description of CARIC software stack in the remaining of this website.
 Do notice the [rules](#61-ground-rules) on the CARI schemes.

 * Send your code to Dr. Thien-Minh Nguyen via **thienminh.npn@ieee.org**.
 The implementation can be in python, C++ or docker executable.

-* The submitted method will be evaluated by the organizers with the [same scenarios included in the package](#52-inspection-scenarios), however the following parameters will be different:
+* The submitted method will be evaluated with the [same scenarios included in the package](#52-inspection-scenarios), however the following parameters will be altered:
-  * The unit's starting positions.
+  * The units' starting positions.
   * The bounding box descriptions.
+  * The interest point locations.
   * The mission time.

-* The methods will be ranked based on the total score obtained in all three environmnents.
+* The methods will be ranked based on the total score obtained in all three scenarios.

 * Results will be announced at the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
+Winner will be invited to present their method at the Workshop.

 ## 3.2.
 Important dates

 * Last day to sign up **17 November 2023**.

 * Last day to update your code **24 November 2023**.

-* Workshop **15 December 2023**.
+* Workshop date **15 December 2023**.

 ## 3.3.
 Prize

 The winner will receive a material or monetary prize of 68 SGD (a lucky number) and a certificate.
-If you are interested to be sponsor of the challenge, please contact us via the provided [emails](#7-organizers).
+If you are interested in being a sponsor of the challenge, please the [contacts](#7-organizers) below.

 # 4. Installation